Running in the rain? 5 top tips for running in the rain

 A water-repellent coating is a finish applied to a garment piece that makes water bead up and roll off.
 You can use this finish on both waterproof and water-resistant rain running jackets.
 This coating wears off after some time, and you’ll need to reapply this finish when water isn’t beading up and rolling off.

-Your options for waterproof footwear to help you stay dry on rainy runs
+Waterproof shoes to help you stay dry on rainy runs

 You’ve got a couple of options to fend off the rain: waterproof running shoes or waterproof socks.
 (Or both if you want to stay extra dry.)